go-fed/testsuite/README.md

 In development.
 Not ready for production use.

+Ready:

+* Common Tests have been ported.
+Some became split into S2S/C2S test variants.
+* Added option for Webfinger to be supported in a test run.
+* Some S2S tests.

 Left to do:

-* Implement the rest of the Common Tests
-* Implement all S2S tests
+* Continue implementing S2S tests
 * Implement all C2S tests
+* Add option for verifying inbound HTTP Signatures
+* Add option for using outbound HTTP Signatures

 ## Design